 The region’s chock-full of family activities, like easy walks to waterfalls, funicular rides to the summit of Puy de Dôme, and parapenting above long-dormant volcanoes.
 Book a campsite or cosy guesthouse in spa towns such as Le Mont-Dore and La Bourboule for access to trails through the Massif Central mountains.

 Hungry?
 As well as local specialties like garlicky Le Puy lentils and bright green liqueur Verveine, the Auvergne produces five AOP (Appellation d'Origine Protégée) cheeses – more than anywhere else in France.
 Catch ’em all on a road trip along the Routes des Fromages; dairies open their doors in summer for visitors to observe the cheese-making process.
 Bon appétit!

-No need to deliberate between Mediterranean islands: Sardinia has beaches, hiking, gastronomy, and history.
+No need to deliberate between Mediterranean islands when Sardinia has beaches, hiking, gastronomy, and history aplenty.
 This distinctive Italian isle has 1,850km (1,149 miles) of coast, much of it blessed with sugar-white sand and gentle waves.
 The Costa Smeralda has sparkling beaches and luxurious resorts, and snorkellers and swimmers shouldn’t miss the seven-island La Maddalena archipelago.
-Some beaches even have geological intrigues, like the Grotta del Bue Marino at the Gulf of Orosei.
+Some beaches even have geological intrigues, such as the Grotta del Bue Marino at the Gulf of Orosei.

 Land-based adventures await, too.
 Lace up your hiking boots to tackle the coast path to Cala Luna, or explore ancient history by touring Roman amphitheatres and nuraghe, the beehive-shaped Bronze Age ruins scattered across the island.